intcyoacreator/intcyoacreator.github.io/README.md

 - [ ] Change `changelog.json5` file to support arbitrary nesting of list items.
   Perhaps achieve this by using Markdown and converting it on-demand into list items
+- [ ] Stats for amount of pages, amount of words, amount of sections, amount of choices, etc

 ## Ideas